Getting Ready For Camp

 Important information to know ahead of time:

-- Prescriptions have to be sent to Direct Meds of Florida at least one month before camp starts but can be sent as early as February.
+- Prescriptions must be sent to Paw Paw Village Pharmacy at least one month before camp starts but can be sent as early as January 15, with the exception of Schedule II Controlled Substances.
+See next paragraph for more details.

-- Direct Meds of Florida will fill a 30-day supply for all prescriptions and send to camp prior to your child’s arrival, but will usually not submit to your insurance until your child is at camp.
-Please ask your insurance to allow a vacation override for the summer camp months.
-If your child is at camp for more than 30 days, a 30-day refill will be sent to camp.
+- Paw Paw Village Pharmacy will fill a 30-day supply for all prescriptions and send to camp prior to your child’s arrival, but will usually not submit to your insurance until your child is at camp.

 - Any medication packed for camp that is not used at camp is sent home with your child.